hexagon-geo-surv/json/docs/mkdocs/docs/api/basic_json/start_pos.md

 #endif
 ```

-Returns the position of the first character of the JSON string the value was parsed from.
+Returns the position of the first character in the JSON string from which the value was parsed, provided the value
+originated from a string.
+If the value was constructed by other means, the function returns `std::string::npos`.

 | JSON type | return value                                   |
 |-----------|------------------------------------------------|